-Properly used, API keys and tokens play an important role in application security, efficiency, and usage tracking.
-Though simple in concept, API keys and tokens have a fair number of gotchas to watch out for.
+Properly used, API keys and tokens play an important role in mobile security, efficiency, and usage tracking.
+Though simple in concept, API keys and tokens have a fair number of gotchas to watch out for to avoid API underprotection.

 Previously, In Part 1, we began with a very simple example of API key usage and iteratively enhanced its API protection.
 In Part 2, we move from keys to JWT tokens within several OAuth2 scenarios, and in our final implementation, we remove any user credentials and static secrets stored within the client and, even if a token is somehow compromised, we can minimize exposure to a single API call.

 For all scenarios to follow, we assume that TLS techniques discussed in Part 1 are used to keep the communications channel secure.